geik/portfolio2/03-development.md

 When I started my Bachelor, I thought that I had a pretty solid background regarding creativity and crafting, but during the first year I found out that I was only at the very start of a journey and that I had a lot to learn.

 I gained the ability to use a various array of tools to use in the creative process.
 I like to use these tools as a means to explore and shape a concept.
 Mainly through the use of rough exploratory sketches and spatial explorations.
-I can turn these rough ideas into a digital concept through CAD and computer modelling, from that point on I will turn those concepts into a tangible design through the use of 3D printing or woodworking to be able to witness the physical aspect of interacting with the concept.
+I like to sketch out my ideas to explore the different possible shapes, features and modalities.
+I can turn these rough ideas and sketches into a digital concept through CAD and computer modelling, from that point on I will turn those concepts into a tangible design through the use of 3D printing or woodworking to be able to witness the physical aspect of interacting with the concept.

+I have always longed for a more engaging method to make compter models.
+Somethings which would allow me to brainstorm through modeling in a tangible manner.
+I have recently accuired a VR headset which alows me to do just that.
+I want to examine the characteristics of interacting with a model through seeing it in 3D space relative to your own size.
+Software called Adobe Medium allows me to achieve this very roughly.
+I don't have to make a model using Fusion 360 and then 3D print it to assess it, but I can now explore the shape more intuitively.
+This means I don't have to reprint and revise my CAD models all the time saving me a lot of time and resources.

-During my Final Bachelor Project I have applied my CAD Modelling skills, which I acquired during my Bachelor.
+During my Final Bachelor Project I have applied my knowledge and skills of these creative processes, which I have acquired during my Bachelor.
+I have explored the use of VR in aiding this process.
+I will continue to explore the possibilities of VR and AR modelling in my future projects.
 (Interaction Design ...)

 ###### Courses